bogety/Credit-Card-Processor/README.md

 ## Acknowledgments

 * This is a class project and is not maintained regularly.
-* Inspirations and reference are credited appropriately.
+* Inspirations and references are credited appropriately within the source code.